sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/i._ech._jonsaTan/Sanskrit_Inscriptions.md

 I have made use of two excellent rubbings belonging to the University of Rangoon; in a number of cases, where one is not clear, the other gives the doubtful character more legibly.
 I have also had at my disposal photographs taken many years back by the Archæological Survey, but these appear to have been taken after the marks on the surface had been filled in with some white substance for greater legibility, and this process was not carried out with sufficient accuracy for the photographs to be usable with safety, except in a few instances, where their indications have corroborated readings of which I might otherwise have been in doubt.
 In a few lines the last few characters have been cut away at some later date, perhaps when the pillar was removed from its original site and had to be fitted into a new position (Plate III).

  Beneath this inscription are two short lines in a later hand (about tenth century ?), whose purpose is not clear to me.
 On the north face the early inscription is followed by several later inscriptions, in an untidy hand of the tenth century, which have been considerably damaged, and though I have read a number of words, these are not enough to enable me to attempt a reading of them; as in the case of the east face, much more could probably be done by expert examination of the actual stone.
 The total number of lines in these is sixty-nine.
-Finally there is an inscription, almost entirely illegible, on the top of the pillar, but the very few readable letters on it do not justify any positive conclusions about its date, except that it is probably not distant in time from those just mentioned on the north f[ace](# "Prof. Johnston succeeded in deciphering many letters of the inscription on the north face, but his results were too fragmentary to be published.").
+Finally there is an inscription, almost entirely illegible, on the top of the pillar, but the very few readable letters on it do not justify any positive conclusions about its date, except that it is probably not distant in time from those just mentioned on the north face[^1].

+[^1]: "Prof. Johnston succeeded in deciphering many letters of the inscription on the north face, but his results were too fragmentary to be published."

   The palæography of these inscriptions is of considerable interest, and allows certain inferences to be drawn as to the nature of Indian influence in Arakan.
 When these inscriptions are compared with the few which have been published from Burma proper, the curious point arises that the scripts used in Arakan, unlike those in Burma, all find close analogies with those current in North-Eastern India, and I propose dates accordingly in this paper in consonance with the principles which would be applied to inscriptions from that part of India.
 The justification for this procedure lies in the results, namely, a logical development of the alphabets and a coherent scheme of dates, covering a number of centuries ; the parallelism is so exact that we need hardly assume any substantial "time-lag" for the introduction of changes; that assumption would in the circumstances make it necessary to postulate a time-lag of similar length in all cases throughout a period of five centuries.

- The first three inscriptions, which are of a purely religious character, belong to a tradition other than that which characterizes the remainder; the traces of this tradition in Eastern India have not hitherto been fully r[ecognized](# "For these three the plates in the excellent paper by Dr. S. N. Chakravarti, JASB., iv, 1938, pp. 352-391, on the development of the Bengali character should be consulted.
-But his view that inscriptions can be dated by consideration of one or two crucial characters is only valid when datable records are available in such numbers that development can be traced fromdecade to decade; this condition is not satisfied for the period in question, and in general it is desirable to take account of as many letters as possible.").
+ The first three inscriptions, which are of a purely religious character, belong to a tradition other than that which characterizes the remainder; the traces of this tradition in Eastern India have not hitherto been fully recognized[^2].
 The bell-inscription, which I take first, is shown by its forms for the letters ka and śa and its tripartite *ya* to be probably not later than A.D.
 650. Other indications, particularly the forms of *sa* and *ma*, suggest the unlikelihood of its being much earlier, but the script has some unusual features, partly archaic. *Da* has the curve rounded, without the point on the left of the curve or the later short cross-stroke at the end of it, and *dha* is a small complete circle.
-The vowel *u* is added to *t* by bringing the end of the consonant round in a curve and up to the top line, a development of a form hitherto best known from earlier inscriptions in Central and Southern [India,](# "Būhler, Ind.
-Palaeogr., pl. iii, cols.
-17 and 19, and pl. vii, cols.
-1 and 11; see also D. C. Sircar, Successors of the Satavahanas (University of Calcutta, 1939), pp. 328 ff., a second century inscription from Ellura in H.H. the Nizam s Dominions.")but, as will be shown, characteristic of this epoch in Bengal.
+The vowel *u* is added to *t* by bringing the end of the consonant round in a curve and up to the top line, a development of a form hitherto best known from earlier inscriptions in Central and Southern India,[^3], pp. 328 ff., a second century inscription from Ellura in H.H. the Nizam s Dominions.")but, as will be shown, characteristic of this epoch in Bengal.
 For *ma* the left-hand down-stroke turns to the right almost at once, and the short stroke at the bottom left-hand corner, which is usually horizontal, slopes upward so as to form a sharp re-entrant angle with the down-stroke.
 The letter *sa* has at the left a triangle, much larger than in Būhler, Pl.
 IV, cols.
 11 and 12, so that the top of it reaches the cross-line at the top of the letter.
 Initial iconsists of two dots or small nicks, one vertically above the other, which are clearly visible in the photograph but hardly to be distinguished in the rubbing, followed by a member closely resembling *da*.
 Unfortunately there are no examples of *la* and *ha*, which have marked peculiarities on the Sandoway stone, but the one occurrence of *jñā*suggests the possibility that ja was beginning to undergo the change of shape which occurred in the second half of the seventh century.

+[^2]: "For these three the plates in the excellent paper by Dr. S. N. Chakravarti, JASB., iv, 1938, pp. 352-391, on the development of the Bengali character should be consulted.
+But his view that inscriptions can be dated by consideration of one or two crucial characters is only valid when datable records are available in such numbers that development can be traced fromdecade to decade; this condition is not satisfied for the period in question, and in general it is desirable to take account of as many letters as possible."

+[^3]: "Būhler, Ind.
+Palaeogr., pl. iii, cols.
+17 and 19, and pl. vii, cols.
+1 and 11; see also D. C. Sircar, Successors of the Satavahanas (University of Calcutta, 1939

   This script is closely akin, both in general character and in respect of these peculiarities, to two of the Faridpur copperplates, Nos.
 1722 and 1724 of Bhandarkar's list.
 The authenticity of the two latter, as well as of a third, No. 1723 of the same list, which was doubted at one time, appears now to be generally accepted; I confess, however, to feeling doubts about No. 1723.
 No. 1722, issued by Dharmāditya in the year 3, and No. 1724, issued by Gopacandra in the year 19, should be genuine in view of their peculiar relation- ship to the bell-inscription, and Gopacandra's may perhaps be the earlier ; but No. 1723, issued by Dharmāditya without any mention of the year, differs considerably in script, and I do not take it into consideration here, though I would not venture without a personal examination of the plate definitely to stigmatize it as a later forgery.
 1722 has *tu* in the form mentioned above, the two places where it should occur in 1724 being illegible in the reproduction, and the same form of *u* is found in 1722 for du and *śu*.
 In 1724 *dha* (ll.
 19 and 22) is circular, but larger in proportion to the other letters than on the bell; but in 1722 it is usually slightly elliptical, e.g. 1.
 21, but less often it is a semi-oval (both forms in l.
 2). *Sa* has the triangle on the left in both plates; but while it is normal in Gopacandra's, there are two instances, ll.
 14 and 19, in 1722, where the triangle is enlarged and the apex reaches right up to the top line, as in the bell. *Ma* is nearly normal in 1724, but shows the beginning of theprocess whereby the bell form was reached;1722, on the other hand, has it in a form even more exaggerated than the bell, and in l.
 20 for instance the point of the angle is only just below the main line, being thereby related to the occurrences on the Sandoway stone which will be discussed later.
 In both plates *va* is more or less triangular in shape; while, however, in 1722 the apex never reaches the top line, in 1724 occasionally, e.g. l.
 3, it not merely reaches the top line, but shows a tendency for the two sides not to meet on or before reaching the top line, thus resembling *rvvā* of the bell, but in no case so pronounced as in the va of *avāptaye*.
 There are also certain differences: in 1724 *śa* has a normal form with rounded top (Bühler, Pl.
 IV, cols.
 5 to 10), but in 1722 the central bar is curved upwards at each end, so as to give the top half of the character the shape of a horizontal oval.
 Initial i occurs in the archaic form of Bühler, Pl.
 IV, col. 5, consisting of two small circles followed by a downstroke with a short crosspiece at the top.
 The interesting forms of la and ha are discussed below in connection with the Sandoway stone.